The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

-Peter’s first trip to the Far East was a 3 month trip from April 1962.
-In May 1962 while in Japan, Peter met a group of Australian's including Reg Urquart (of R D Urquart a household textile importer) and Mark Voyage (of A G Voyage) who had recently attended the Canton fair in China.
+Peter’s first trip to the Far East was a 3-month trip from April 1962.
+In May 1962 while in Japan, Peter met a group of Australians’ including Reg Urquhart (of R D Urquart a household textile importer) and Mark Voyage (of A G Voyage) who had recently attended the Canton fair in China.

-From this meeting a great friendship developed with Reg Urquart.
-Peter subsequently received a number of names of contacts in China and correspondence was started directly with the China National Native Produce Import and Export Corporation, Shanghai Arts and Crafts Branch.
+From this meeting a great friendship developed with Reg Urquhart.
+Peter subsequently received many names of contacts in China and correspondence was started directly with the China National Native Produce Import and Export Corporation, Shanghai Arts and Crafts Branch.
 Some Business resulted in tea towels and during 1961 and 1962 this grew and expanded to a 2nd Branch in China - China National Native Produce Import and Export Corporation, Peking Arts and Crafts Branch.